 The Aerospace Corporation 2 mega pixel camera associated with the VDCS will be located on the side of the AGS4 satellite right above where Bevo-2 will be released from the bay as depicted by the diagram above.
 Essentially the following event should occur for the image capturing process.
 The AGS4 satellite will rotate to where the back of the satellite (the side that the camera is not on) is facing toward the sun so that light will potentially be shining toward the cube satellite during the release event ensuring a viewable captured image.
 Once this occurs, Bevo-2 can then be released.
 Anticipating that the release event will occur rapidly, to guarantee a captured image, the camera will instantly and continuously be capturing images during the event using Bevo imaging mode, which utilizes the rapid-fire camera function.

-GSC is comprised of a Linux-based user-terminal communicating serially via an RS-232 to the Technologic Systems, TS-7800 flight computer.
+GSC comprises a Linux-based user-terminal communicating serially via an RS-232 to the Technologic Systems, TS-7800 flight computer.
 This subsystem will aid AGSL with pre-flight testing utilizing user-terminal associated menu functions.
 GSC will also serve as a communicative tool for mission control to check the status of the satellite and its various subsystems and to easily change the mode of operation of the satellite.

 The Command and Data Handling state machine is capable of communicating with all subsystems associated with the ASG4 satellite.
 CDH serves as a manager of the satellite executing pre-developed event sequences or commands transmitted via GSC from mission control.